24FContreras/FM-statsPreviewCardComponent/README.md

 This challenge presented me with one major issue: controlling the image's behaviour and filter.

-For the image styling, I used a backdrop a purple background.
+For the image styling, I used a purple background as a backdrop.
 Then i used mix-blend-mode property and opacity to match the image's appearance to the reference.

-To make the image's behaviour better with width shifts, In the media query I gave it height: 100% and object-fit: cover.
+To make the image work better with width shifts, In the media query I gave it height: 100% and object-fit: cover.
+That way, the image will fill the container as the shift occurs.

 ```scss
 img {